 One in a series of interviews conducted by Point To Point to better understand the players that comprise the building products channel, how they engage with brands, and the sizable market forces reshaping their worlds.

 From the moment you start talking to Alan Brown, president of custom home building company Premier Custom Builders, you know you’re talking to a guy who knows what he wants.
-It’s a quality that colors his distributor expectations and managing those relationships.
+It’s a quality that colors his distributor expectations and how he manages the distributor relationship.

 “I’m looking for a creative partnership with my distributor.
 While on occasion I use multiple distributorships—particularly for items with fluctuating prices like lumber—my preference is to work with one company, and only one contact at that company.
 That’s the way you build a relationship.”

-Located in Chagrin Falls, Ohio, Premier Custom Builders averages 15 starts a year and has received numerous awards, including runner up for the best green built home in America in 2009.
-With 27 years in the business, 54-year-old Brown is stepping up his relationship with his distributor as the market grows more competitive.
+Located in Chagrin Falls, Ohio, Premier Custom Builders averages 15 starts a year and has received numerous accolades from the Home Builders Association, national recognition as the ICF builder of the year, and was awarded runner-up for the best green built home in America in 2009.
+With 29 years in the business, 56-year-old Brown is stepping up his relationship with his distributor as the market grows more competitive.